If You Understand How the Brain Works, You Can Reach Anyone

 The Theory: Helen Fisher’s research on the brain systems that drive human personality, attraction, and love has been featured in…

 When NeuroColor cofounder Dave Labno tuned into NPR on a winter day in 2009, he heard an interview with a scientist that would alter the trajectory of his work (and the culture of thousands of companies).
-With two decades experience in the personality space, Dave recognized that Dr. Helen Fisher’s research into personality styles had clear business applications.
-Together, he and Dr. Fisher would expand the scope of her compatibility questionnaire in order to study personality in the workplace.
-Their collaboration formed NeuroColor, a company dedicated to using neuroscience to transform communication and companies around the world.
+With two decades experience in the personality space, Dave recognized that Dr. Helen Fisher’s research into personality styles for Match.com had clear business applications.
+Together, he and Dr. Fisher would collaborate to form NeuroColor, a company dedicated to using neuroscience to transform communication and companies around the world.

 NeuroColor exists because the field of neuroscience is providing insight into the biological reasons why each of us thinks, acts, and communicates the way we do.
 Through NeuroColor’s training and data, we enable companies to leverage employees’ natural strengths and build more effective teams.
 At the individual level, we empower you to improve communication, understanding, and engagement in your organization and beyond.